Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Discussion and conclusions

-We believe that this is a realistic possibility, which has been discussed at length in our work and with detailed calculations.
-It suggests that the elucidation of the main properties of the cosmological expansion in terms of fundamental physics may be in reach.
-Furthermore, the fact that this might be possible places once more the issue of the quantum vacuum in the forefront of modern cosmology and indicates that rather than being blamed as the source of inextricable problems such as the cosmological constant problem, it could actually be the clue to its resolution and even provide an explanation of the practical problems of observational cosmology.
+Finally, the fact that this might be possible places once more the issue of the quantum vacuum in the forefront of modern cosmology and indicates that rather than being blamed as the source of inextricable problems such as the cosmological constant problem, it could actually be the clue to its resolution and even provide an explanation of the practical problems of observational cosmology.

 : JSP is funded by projects PID2022-136224NB-C21 (MICIU), 2021-SGR-249 (Generalitat de Catalunya) and CEX2024-001451-M (ICCUB).
 AGF is funded by the grant FPU24/01241 (MICIU).
 JSP, CMP and AGF acknowledge networking support by the COST Association Action CA21136 ``{\it Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)}''.
+CMP acknowledges financial support from the María Goyri Programme through a Professor Lector contract at the University of Girona.
 JSP also acknowledges participation in the COST Action CA23130 ``{\it Bridging high and low energies in search of quantum gravity (BridgeQG)}''.
 JSP thanks N. E. Mavromatos for discussions.

 \counterwithin*{equation}{section} \theequation{\thesection\arabic{equation}}